-In all cases - Dealing must occur within 2 business days
+c) In all cases - Dealing must occur within 2 business days

-3) Upon provision of notification under paragraph 3.3(a)(1) or receipt of approval under paragraph 3.3(a)(2), a Director or senior executive (or the Connected Person) must undertake the proposed dealing within 2 business days once the notification is provided or approval is granted or such other period specified in the approval.
-If the dealing is not undertaken within this time, the notification or approval will no longer have effect and new notification or approval will be required in accordance with 3.3(a)(1) or 3.3(a)(2) before the proposed dealing may be undertaken.
+Upon provision of notification under paragraph 3.3(a) or receipt of approval under paragraph 3.3(b), the Relevant Person (or the Connected Person) must undertake the proposed dealing within 2 business days once the notification is provided or approval is granted or such other period specified in the approval.

+If the dealing is not undertaken within this time, the notification or approval will no longer have effect and new notification or approval will be required in accordance with 3.3(a) or 3.3(b) before the proposed dealing may be undertaken.

-In all cases - Confirmation required
+d) In all cases - Confirmation required

-- 4) Upon provision of notification or receipt of approval, a Director or senior executive (or the Connected Person) may undertake the proposed dealing.
-The Director or senior executive must confirm any such dealings with the appropriate person (as listed above) and the Company Secretary within 2 business days of the dealing. - b) Other Relevant Persons
+Upon provision of notification or receipt of approval, the Relevant Person (or the Connected Person) may undertake the proposed dealing.
+The Relevant Person must confirm any such dealings with the appropriate person (as listed above) and the Company Secretary within 2 business days of the dealing.